-The race (RACEX), Hispanic ethnicity (HISPANX) and the Hispanic ethnic background (HISPCAT) questions were asked for each RU member during the MEPS interview.
-If the race and ethnicity information was not obtained in Round 1, the questions were asked in subsequent rounds.
+The race and the ethnic background questions were asked for each RU member during the MEPS interview.
+If the information was not obtained in Round 1, the questions were asked in subsequent rounds.
 It should be noted that race/ethnicity questions in the MEPS were revised starting in 2002.
 Race/ethnicity data from earlier years are not directly comparable.
+The following table shows the differences: